JiaRong00/01-Rock-Paper-Scissors-Game/README.md

 # Python_Game01
 A rock paper scissors game created to learn and practice python.
+This project contains 2 files:
+1) Rock_Paper_Scissors_Game.py which consists of the main game code
+2) RockPaperScissors_ASCII.py which contains the rock, paper, scissors ASCII art

 Additional features included to personalise this game:
 1) Use of ASCII art for game aesthetics